Enjoy Fashion

 MADEWELL

 Madewell, beloved for their jeans, offers a recycling program for your old denim.
-It’s also pretty simple.
-Just pop into one of their store locations with jeans that you no longer wear.
+It’s pretty simple.
+Just pop into one of their store locations with jeans that you no longer wear, or use their handy mail-in option.
 The company partners with Cotton’s Blue Jeans Go Green to transform the jeans into insulation for people in need.
 Madewell then gives you $20 off a pair of their jeans.

 MARINE LAYER